JakeOJeff/foss-flip/readMe.md

 # FOSS FLIP

-## A Community built project for FOSS 2025.
+## A Community built 'Meme Generator/Builder' project for FOSS 2025.
 Start of by forking this repo and contributing!